Photographing Bats with Sabre - Eliminate Shutter Lag

 Connecting Sabre to your flash and camera

-When using this connection scheme - you will want to have your camera in Bulb mode, set the aperture and ISO to properly expose the image with the flash power you are using.
+When connecting your camera and flash as shown above - you will want to have your camera in Bulb mode, set the aperture and ISO to properly expose the image with the flash power you are using.
 The flash should be in manual mode - also if you are trying to stop fast action you will want to keep the flash power as low as possible and use multiple flashes to get the light you need.
+Hover over and click any of the cables above to find that cable in our store.

 Sabre Settings - Bat Mode